 Other tests to determine nerve function include autonomic reflex tests, a sweat test, and sensory tests that measure your body’s response to touch, changes in temperature, and vibration.

-For many people with diabetes, these additional tests may not be necessary simply because the root cause of your nerve function issues are not a mystery.
+For many people with diabetes, these additional tests may not be necessary simply because the root cause of your nerve function issues is not a mystery.

 For people without diabetes, neuropathy can be more mysterious and require additional testing to rule out other causes like pinched discs in your spine or tumors that may be limiting the blood supply to a nerve or entire part of the body.